Genomon-Project/paplot-doc/data_ca.rst

   SAMPLE4,7,6037836,21,34855497,D
   SAMPLE4,7,109724564,14,106387943,A

-今回の例では、必須項目である Sample, Chr1, Break1, Chr2, Break2 列に加えて、Label 列が追加してあります。

-まず、グルーピングに使用する列名 ``Label`` を設定ファイルに追加します。

-設定ファイルの [result_format_ca] セクションでデータの列名を次のように設定します。
+In the example data above, a new column, Label, is included as well as Sample, Chr1, Break1, Chr2 and Break2.
+First, we set the ``Label`` as the column used for categorization in the [result_format_ca] section in the configuration file.

 .. code-block:: cfg
   :caption: example/ca_group/paplot.cfg